Best Digital Scale of 2021

 Basically, how usable is the measurement or measurements made by each scale?
 To assess this metric, we examined app integration (when available), display size and lighting, and the types of units each scale generates.

-Having an app to automatically record what your scale measures is the biggest data readiness advantage.
+Having an app to automatically record what your scale measures are the biggest data readiness advantage.
 With an app, you can step on the scale first thing in the morning, before coffee or clothing or food, and then move on.
 The scale and app work together to log the data, and then you can review it at your leisure and in a way that allows you to track trends.

 We tested four scales that include app integration.
 This list of so-called smart scales, unsurprisingly, top our entire chart but are, on average, more expensive.
 The Eufy C1, Withings Body+, Renpho Bluetooth, and Bveiugn Smart Scale all send your weight and at least some other data to a smartphone app in one way or another.
 None of the others employ apps.